VanderbiltLIVELab/NaturalScene/README.md

 - Current trial number (1 - 30)
 - Whether a `Reset` was performed

 None of these should be noticeable to the subject during the trials.
-The debug text shall be removed in future versions where Anchor and Release features function properly.
+The debug text is now removed since Anchor and Release commands are no longer supported.

 ### Voice commands